cybersamx/go-recipes/di/cmd/wire/README.md

 ## Setup

 > **NOTE:**
 > If you run this the first time, you may not see a response from the program for a few seconds.
-The program is performing a static analysis of your code to generate the source code.
+This is because the compiler is performing a static analysis of your code to generate the source code.